alcalderagl/practicos-rag/README.md

     .venv\Scripts\activate
 4. Install requirements
     ```bash
-    pip install -r requirements.txt
-    if you have make only use make install
+    pip install -r requirements.txt or use make <<only use make install>>
 ## Table of Contents

 - [Building an End-to-End Retrieval-Augmented Generation System](#building-an-end-to-end-retrieval-augmented-generation-system)